WangchukSherpa/GrocAppCP/README.md

 2. **Product Management**

-   - Browse Products: Users can browse through a list of grocery items.
    - Product Details: View detailed information for each product including name, price, description, and image.

 3. **Shopping Basket**